coderefinery/documentation/_episodes/01-wishlist.md

   - Use lightweight and standard markup languages such as reStructuredText or Markdown.
 ---

-## Questions
+## Why documenting code?

+> ## Exercise in the main room
+>
+> - **Use the collaborative document**.
-- Is project documentation important?
+> - Is project documentation important?
 Why?
-- How would you describe a useful documentation?
+> - How would you describe a useful documentation?
-- How can you motivate your colleagues to contribute to the documentation?
+> - How can you motivate your colleagues to contribute to the documentation?
-- Does your project have a website?
-If not, do you think it could be good for the project?

----

-## Why is project documentation important?
+{: .challenge}

+> ## Our motivation (but let us brainstorm first)
+>
-- You will probably use your code in the future and may forget details.
+> - You will probably use your code in the future and may forget details.
-- You may want others to use your code (almost impossible without documentation).
+> - You may want others to use your code (almost impossible without documentation).
-- You may want others to contribute to the code.
+> - You may want others to contribute to the code.
-- Shield your limited time and let the documentation answer FAQs.
+> - Shield your limited time and let the documentation answer FAQs.
+{: .solution}

 ---